ryanlj77/telos.contracts/contracts/trail/README.md

 # Trail Voting Platform

-Trail is a fully on-chain voting platform for the Telos Blockchain Network that offers a suite of voting services for both users and developers.
-Trail is maintained as a completely open source project for maximum transparency and auditability.
+Trail is an on-chain voting platform for the Telos Blockchain Network that offers a full suite of voting services for both users and developers.
+Trail is maintained as a completely open source project by [@craigbranscom](https://github.com/craigbranscom) for maximum transparency and auditability.

 ## Purpose of VOTE Token